Skip to Content

 What Should I Do If I Disagree with the Current Custody Arrangement?

-If you disagree with the current custody arrangement, you may file for a modification.
-The court will require evidence that altering the arrangement is in the child’s best interests, such as a change in circumstances or the current situation being detrimental to the child.
-Gather any relevant documentation and seek the help of a qualified parental rights lawyer in Barrow County to present a strong case for modification.
+If you believe your current custody agreement doesn't serve your child, you may file for a modification.
+The court expects you to show a substantial change in circumstances or harm in the current situation.
+Gather relevant records and consult a parental rights lawyer in Barrow County for support throughout the process.

 What Legal Steps Can I Take in Paternity Cases?